-A permit is a quick and easy way to assign let a card or keyfob open one or more doors, without having to define users, roles, and access privileges.
+A key is a quick and easy way to let a card or keyfob open one or more doors, without having to define users, roles, and access privileges.
 It can be especially useful in a residential use case, where an apartment owner typically handles a very small number of keyfobs and doors.

 A device must have a name and a type.
 Currently, two types of devices are supported: Card with ID and Mobile phone.
 The latter refers to the Telcred Entry app, which is available for both iOS and Android.

 A user can have one or more devices, e.g. a card and a phone or two cards.
 All devices belonging to the same user will inherit the access rights for that user.
 A device can only belong to one user at a time, but it is possible to reassign a device to a different user.

 More information about devices can be found here.

 Users are the end users of the system that need to be able to open doors.

 A user can be the owner of one or more devices.
 Every device that a user owns, will inherit the access rights of its owner.

 In addition to the mandatory name, a user can have several optional attributes that can be used to sort and filter users, e.g. Department and Employee ID.